guaka/radio/README.md

 These are community relays aligned with the nomad/travel community.

 **Authentication options:**
-- Browser extension (nos2x, Alby, etc.) - auto-detected
+- **NIP-07 browser extension** (nos2x, Alby, etc.) - Recommended, most secure.
+The website never accesses your private key - the extension handles signing securely.
-- Manual key entry (nsec or hex private key)
+- Manual key entry (nsec) - Fallback option.
+Stores key in localStorage (less secure).
-- Generate anonymous keypair
+- Generate anonymous keypair - Creates new keypair, stores in localStorage.

+See [NOSTR.md](NOSTR.md) for detailed documentation on NIP-07 and security considerations.

 **Implementation:**
 - `chatiframe1.html` - Standalone chat component (can be embedded as iframe)